sparkfabrik/company-playbook/content/resources/role-isc-lead-developer.md

 </span>

-* You deliver substantial contributions (new features, bugfixes, documentation, translations) to community projects, , leading joint effort and/or directly contributing work as necessary.
+* You deliver substantial contributions (new features, bug fixes, documentation, translations) to community projects, leading joint effort and/or directly contributing work as necessary.

 <span class='score only-print'>